 Stepping Up for Ouachita is a premier event that helps raise money to assist with scholarships for outstanding Ouachita women.
-Ouachita Baptist University serves a diverse student body from 30 states and 36 foreign countries.
+Ouachita Baptist University serves a diverse student body from nearly 28 states and 28 nations.

-Each year, the University serves an average of 1,500 students, more than half of which are female.
+Each year, the university serves an average of 1,500 students, more than half of whom are female.
 With over 95% of Ouachita students qualifying for financial aid, the continued need for scholarships is great.

-By investing in Stepping Up for Ouachita, you are investing directly in a student’s life and their collegiate experience.
+By investing in Stepping Up for Ouachita, you are investing directly in students’ lives and their collegiate experience.

 Jenny Gosser Turner

 The Poultry Federation

 Beth Ann Neeley

 Since its inaugural event in November 2010, Stepping Up for Ouachita has raised more than $450,000 toward scholarships for women at Ouachita.
 Every year the university honors an outstanding Ouachita woman who has shown grace, leadership, integrity and faith over the years.
 Below are a list of our past honorees.